-The dividends declared and paid in 2013 were \$7,800,000 (2012: \$Nil).
-No dividend has been declared subsequent to 31 March 2013.
+There were no dividends declared and paid in 2014 (2013: \$7,800,000).
+No dividend has been declared subsequent to 31 March 2014.

 9. EQUITY - DPL INSURANCE LIMITED SOVENCY CALCULATION

 In terms of the Insurance (Prudential Supervision) Act 2010, DPL Insurance Limited must comply with the Solvency Standard for Life Insurance Business issued by the Reserve Bank of New Zealand in August 2011.
 DPL Insurance Limited is required to hold minimum solvency capital of \$5.0 million and have a solvency margin of at least \$1.